cheremnov/Parallel_Computing_CMC_2020/README.md

 # Code structure:
 A program main module is tsk1\_real.cpp

-Generation and fill phases happed in tsk1\_graph\_prepare.cpp and its header file.
+Generation and fill phases happen in tsk1\_graph\_prepare.cpp and its header file.

 A part of the fill phase is in the tsk1\_vector.cpp.
 It is a module implementing